 See Chapter 10 of this Administrative Plan, "Housing Quality Standards and Inspections."
+Effective October 1, 2024, PHA is adopting "NSPIRE" regulatory requirements.

 RENT LIMITATIONS [§ 24 CFR 982.507]

 The PHA will make a determination as to the reasonableness of the proposed rent in relation to comparable units available for lease on the private unassisted market and the rent charged by the owner for a comparable unassisted unit in the building or premises.